SeamusMullan/SpotFetch/Template Info.md

 just build-develop
 ```

-This compiles them into a Python file in the myapp folder, so the app recognizes them on startup.
+This compiles them into a Python file in the spotfetch folder, so the app recognizes them on startup.

 To start the app, run: